Natural Health – Peak Performance – Longevity – Adventure

 Folate, also called Vitamin B9, is found naturally in food and is essential to produce red blood cells and prevent anemia.
 Folate also helps produce and maintain new cells.
 Folate is especially important during periods of rapid cell growth, such as during infancy and pregnancy, as folate is needed to make the building blocks of cells known as DNA and RNA.
 Folic acid is the synthetic form of folate that is found in supplements and added to fortified foods.

 Athletes Need More Folate.
-For optimum performance, athletes, especially endurance athletes, need more Folate to insure sufficient production of oxygen carrying red blood cells to sustain endurance training and encourage optimum training recovery.
+For optimum performance, athletes, especially endurance athletes, need more Folate to ensure sufficient production of oxygen carrying red blood cells to sustain endurance training and encourage optimum training recovery.
 See also Kidney Health, Red Blood Cell Production, and Peak Performance for Athletes.
 Also, as folate helps produce and maintain new cells, it is important to recovery and muscle rebuilding.

 Women of child bearing age, women athletes, pregnant and breast feeding mothers also have greater needs for Folate.